gromacs/gromacs/docs/user-guide/mdp-options.rst

 .. mdp:: awh1-error-init

    (10.0) [kJ mol\ :sup:`-1`]
    Estimated initial average error of the PMF for this bias.
-This value together with the given diffusion constant(s) :mdp:`awh1-dim1-diffusion` determine the initial biasing rate.
+This value together with an estimate of the crossing time, based on the length of the sampling interval and the given diffusion constant(s) :mdp:`awh1-dim1-diffusion`, determine the initial biasing rate.
+   With multiple dimensions, the longest crossing time is used.
    The error is obviously not known *a priori*.
 Only a rough estimate of :mdp:`awh1-error-init` is needed however.
    As a  general guideline, leave :mdp:`awh1-error-init` to its default value when starting a new